Sometimes your child might bite other children or an adult. This is quite common.

 Your child might bite because they:

-- want to tell you they need more personal space
+- need more personal space

 - are teething and are in pain